Parkes will be NSW's First Special Activation Precinct.

 The precinct will establish an efficient transport and logistics hub at a national scale, which will:

 - take advantage of the Inland Rail project and improve freight logistics

 - create faster, easier access to global markets for regional producers across the Central West

 - facilitate the establishment of businesses in Parkes.

 The local produce of the Parkes region is clean, green and safe; however, it could be delivered around Australia and the world more efficiently.
 The Parkes Special Activation Precinct provides an opportunity for Central West producers to access new markets, enterprises and connections with efficient transport networks at a national and international level.

-After extensive community and stakeholder consultation the Parkes Special Activation Precinct draft master plan is on exhibition.
-Please visit the Invest in Regional NSW website here to access draft master plan and have your say.
-Submissions close 11:59pm, Sunday 20 October 2019.
+After extensive community and stakeholder consultation the Parkes Special Activation Precinct draft master plan went on exhibition in October 2019.
+Submissions closed on Sunday 20 October 2019.